Fonteva/FDService-Examples/PaymentEngine_README.md

     is a fully operation integration with Stripe.
 It will allow purchase via our payment page and all for processing refunds.
 It will work with Scheduled Payments internally without any modification.

-    This example of custom gateway also supports the AliPay/WeChat flow for Stripe.
+    This example of custom gateway also includes the AliPay/WeChat flow for Stripe.
 A custom payment type example is also included to show that flow.
 This custom payment type includes everything just needs to be added to the store.
     ![](GifExamples/AliPay.gif)